nicholasgower/planet-muluna/README.md

 - Unused-renders, for their numerous freely available icon assets.

-Muluna would not be possible without the wider community of Factorio modders, and I have taken inspiration or based code on other mods.
+Muluna would not be possible without the wider community of Factorio modders, and I have taken inspiration from or based code on other mods.
 I have given credit where I have remembered to give credit, but if I have forgotten to credit someone's content, feel free to reach out to me on my [Discord](https://discord.gg/8pD6A3JRtZ) server.